of special concern (extirpated, endangered, threatened)

 ccbc shop & gallery

 The installation is titled: Of Special Concern (Extirpated, Endangered, Threatened): Red and Blue listed Birds of BC.
 This work is a physical representation of 103 BC birds, each red or blue listed on the species list.
-British Columbia has the highest rate of biodiversity in Canada, and hand in hand with that, has the most endangered species The installation is part of an ongoing witnessing of the present state of species and biodiversity within my province.
+The installation is part of an ongoing witnessing of the present state of species and biodiversity within my province.

 This installation brings the viewer into direct contact with these threatened birds, the material manifestation of a number, a statistic.
 The birds are all handmade and pit-fired.
 They hang from the ceiling in a flock, hovering around a raku fired urn which is inscribed with their names.
 In coming into contact the with birds, the hope is to educate, stimulate and perhaps inspire action towards legislation dedicated to protecting and recovering species at risk.